 Working across cultures can be a stressful experience.
 The intercultural worker may suffer from stress, loneliness, confusion, frustration, isolation and even trauma.
 These challenges will undoubtedly affect their work performance, but they may also negatively affect a person’s long-term wellbeing.

-Included in Palms Australia’s cross-cultural toolkit are strategies for self-care, adapting to a new culture and managing relationships.
+Included in Palms International Volunteering’s cross-cultural toolkit are strategies for self-care, adapting to a new culture and managing relationships.
 When a worker is equipped with an understanding of how and why they think, behave and react in their new host culture, they can work more effectively in the long term, both abroad and at home.

 It’s not as easy as reading a manual.